craftercms/docs/source/by-role/system-admin/upgrade/upgrading-container.rst

       upgrading to is 3.1.5, then copy your configuration overrides to the 3.1.5 version of the file).
    #.
 Replace the file in the volume with the new configuration file with your changes.

 #.
-Check the :ref:`newIa-release-notes` for any other additional tasks you need to perform.
+Check the :ref:`release-notes` for any other additional tasks you need to perform.
 #.
 Run ``docker-compose up``.
 #.
 Monitor the Docker logs for any upgrade errors.